-Program launch 11/09/2023 Applicants submit Expression of Interest (EOI) form 30/11/2023 IIA and Bayer invite shortlisted applicants to submit a full application.
-17-31/12/2023 Shortlisted applicants submit a full online application to the IIA.
+Program launch 2/12/2024 Applicants submit Expression of Interest (EOI) form 30/12/2024 Israel Innovation Authority and Bayer invite shortlisted applicants to submit a full application.
+9/1/2025 Shortlisted applicants submit a full online application to the Israel Innovation Authority.
 TAU students provide these applicants with technical support in the preparation of the proposal.
-19/02/2024

-IIA and Bayer notify selected applicants of final decision ~ May 2024 Agreement signing and submission to the IIA ~ June-July 2024
+19/02/2024 Israel Innovation Authority and Bayer notify selected applicants of final decision May 2025 Agreement signing and submission to the Israel Innovation Authority June 2025 Pilot kick-off in India July 2025